jacobwicks/jacobwicks.github.io/_posts/2020-03-14-line-comments-final.markdown

 Users have the option of writing the comment div ids in two forms.
 The `parseCommentIds` function changes all the comment ids to the standard form, which is the form used by `lineComments` functions to manipulate comments while it runs.

 -   Standard Form

-    The standard form is 'block.blockIndex.line.lineNumber'. `lineComments` will parse this string and assign the comment to the block at the indicated index and line number.

 ```
 block.2.line.7
 ```

+The standard form is 'block.blockIndex.line.lineNumber'. `lineComments` will parse this string and assign the comment to the block at the indicated index and line number.

 Block indexes start at 0, so in this example, the comment would be assigned to the third code block on the page.
 The comment would appear next to the seventh line of code in the block.

 -   JSON Form

-    It's much easier to name the code blocks and assign comments to the name than it is to keep track of the block index.
-The Json form is '{ block: index/blockName, line: lineNumber }'.
-It is expected that the user will assign comments to blocks using the JSON form of the id.

 ```
 {
     block: My Example Block,